Is your family in the market for a new car? Are you trying to decide if a large SUV or minivan is right for your family?

 I do believe that a minivan is perfect for young families and now I also believe that a mid size SUV is a great option for families who are past the infant stage.
 If you are a mom of three kids or less to elementary kids and up and are ready for a new car, I think it is a great time to consider a mid size SUV.

-Questions to Ask Yourself When Debating SUV versus Minivan//Pros Cons:
+Questions to Ask Yourself When Considering SUV or a Minivan //Pros Cons:

 How many kids do you have or plan to have?